pbprasad99/algorithmic_pareto/docs/Algorithms/Math/Division_Algorithm.md

     0
     ```

-## Python Rounds Negative Nymbers away from zero
+## Python Rounds Negative Numbers away from zero

 In python :